nova0821/iotjs-wiki/IoT.js-Package.md

 IoT.js follows the practice of node.js npm to provide module development community with separate IoT.js own registry.

 * To see what it actually is, please visit [www.npmjs.com](https://www.npmjs.com/), and also [docs.npmjs.com](https://docs.npmjs.com/).
-* To avoid confusion with the original server, we'll call it "ipm", for IoT.js Package Management
+* To avoid confusion with the original server, we'll call it "ipm", for IoT.js Package Manager.
 * Current status of "ipm" is started and it's for developers so has no separate web page.
 We need to develop them.
 * "npm" program is used for publish and download modules.
 We may fork when customisation is needed.